Self Portrait 2015

 Michael Forbes lives and works in Nottingham and London.

-He is a founding member and currently the Chair of the trustees of Primary, Nottingham, where he holds a studio.
+Forbes is a co-founder of Primary and Chair of the board of trustees / directors, which is an artist studio complex in Nottingham, where he holds a studio.

 Primary is an artist-led space that exists to support creative research and to develop new ways of engaging audiences.
 Offering dedicated artists studios alongside more flexible spaces, both within and outside the building, where artists from around the world can meet and work in the heart of Nottingham.
 Primary is a place where artists and the public can share, experiment and learn about contemporary visual art through an ambitious programme of events and activities.